2024-25 Academic Catalog

 Policies

-Graduation Requirements: The minimum requirements for graduation with a Bachelor of Science degree in the College of Agriculture and Life Sciences include the following:
+Graduation Requirements: The minimum requirements for graduation with a baccalaureate degree in the College of Agriculture and Life Sciences include the following:

 1. Fulfillment of all university academic requirements as published in this Bulletin.